Unleashing Diffusion Transformers for Visual Correspondence by Modulating Massive Activations: Introduction

-Based on these findings, we propose a training-free framework: \textbf{Di}ffusion \textbf{T}ransformer \textbf{F}eature (DiTF), to extract structural and semantic features from DiTs.
-Specifically, DiTF adaptively normalizes massive activations with channel-wise modulation by the built-in AdaLN in the DiT block.
-In addition, we develop a channel discard strategy to further eliminate the undesired impacts from massive activations for representation learning.
-Our main contributions can be summarized as follows.
+Based on these findings, we propose a training-free AdaLN-based framework: \textbf{Di}ffusion \textbf{T}ransformer \textbf{F}eature (DiTF), to extract structural and semantic features from DiTs.
+Specifically, DiTF leverages the built-in AdaLN in DiTs to adaptively normalize massive activations through channel-wise modulation.
+In addition, a channel discard strategy is introduced to further mitigate the adverse effects of massive activations on representation learning.
+Our main contributions are summarized as follows.

-\begin{itemize} \item We are the first to identify and characterize massive activations in Diffusion Transformers (DiTs).
-These activations are consistently concentrated in a small number of fixed feature dimensions across all image patch tokens and encode limited local information. \item We trace the dimension-concentrated massive activations and find that such concentration can be effectively localized by the built-in AdaLN-zero layer in DiTs.
+\begin{itemize} \item We identify and characterize massive activations in DiTs and find them consistently concentrated in a small number of fixed feature dimensions across all spatial tokens. \item We analyze the source of these dimensionally concentrated massive activations and uncover their strong connection to the AdaLN layer in DiTs.